 The HOA must give you access to the following records:

-HOA Records.
-Records that defined in the HOA’s declaration or bylaws;
+- HOA Records.
+Records that are defined in the HOA’s declaration or bylaws;

 No. 3: Revoke the HOA Management Company’s Registration

 To fight the HOA management company, you often must attack them where it hurts: their pocketbook.
 Did you know that Colorado law requires that HOA management companies register with the Colorado Department of Regulatory Agencies, which went into effect on July 1, 2015.
 Therefore, the very existence of the management company requires that they maintain their registration.
 If the management company loses their registration, or other HOAs find out about their inappropriate behavior, they risk losing business.

 Here’s what we do if we believe that legal action against the HOA management company is warranted.

 - We review the regulatory registrations to ensure that the HOA management company is licensed.